binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

    Windows NT 4.0 (1996-07-29): During this time period, Microsoft released an out-of-band WMI implementation that could be downloaded and installed.
 Since then Microsoft has consistently added WMI providers.

-   WMI core components are present by default in Windows 2000 and after.
+   WMI core components are present by default in all Windows OS versions from Windows 2000 and after.
 Previous Windows releases can run WMI, but the components have to be installed.
-All Windows OS versions after 2000 include WMI.

    Windows Server 2008 included the minimalistic Server Core, smaller codebase, no GUI (less attack surface).